Please protect yourself from corrupted scores

 It is saddening to see the reports of users who have lost hours of work through a corrupted score file.
 Please fellow MuseScorers, invest a little time in a file versioning strategy and your losses will be minimal.

 It is not sufficient to simply save a file diligently when it represents many hours of your time.
-What if your diligently saved file has an unrecoverable issue?
+What if your diligently saved file develops an unrecoverable issue?

 File issues happen.
 It's a (hopefully rare) fact of life in the world of computing.
 A file can become corrupt due to hardware or software failings; it can be accidentally, (or malciously), deleted; you can make changes that you wished you hadn't; computers can die unexpectedly, get lost or even stolen.